Please ensure Javascript is enabled for purposes of website accessibility

 If you’re wondering how to reset StabiliTrak, the first step is understanding that sometimes the system just needs a simple reboot.
 Here’s what you can try:

-- Look for a manual button: Some vehicles allow you to manually turn StabiliTrak on or off using a button, usually located near the dashboard or center console.
+3. Look for a manual button: Some vehicles allow you to manually turn StabiliTrak on or off, usually located near the dashboard or center console.

-- Inspect your wheels and sensors: Clean off ice, snow, or mud blocking the sensors.
+4. Inspect your wheels and sensors: Clean off the ice, snow, or mud blocking the sensors.

-If these basic steps don’t clear the warning, visiting a professional mechanic or dealership is time.
-Driving without addressing a StabiliTrak service warning can compromise your vehicle’s safety, especially in poor road conditions.
+If these basic steps don’t clear the warning, it’s time to visit a professional mechanic or dealership.
+Driving without addressing a StabiliTrak service warning can compromise your vehicle’s safety systems, including Active Cornering Enhancement, especially in poor road conditions.

 Cost to Fix StabiliTrak

-The cost verily depends upon the cause of the problem.
+The cost varies depending upon the cause of the problem.
 It might be:

-- Sensor replacement: If any of the sensors need replacement, the cost could be around $100 to $400 per sensor, including both parts and labor.
+• Sensor replacement: If any sensors need replacement, the cost could be $100 to $400 per sensor, including parts and labor.

-- Software updation: Sometimes, the fix is as simple as updating the software or recalibrating the system, which usually costs between $50 and $200.
+• Software update: Sometimes, the fix is as simple as updating the software or recalibrating the system, which usually costs between $50 and $200.

-- Electrical repairs: If any complex issue like wiring damage or replacing a control module occurs, the cost could be $300 to $800.
+• Electrical repairs: If a complex issue, such as wiring damage or replacing a control module, occurs, the cost could be $300 to $800.

 When Should You Turn StabiliTrak Off?